supercollider/supercollider.github.io/development/building-raspberrypi.md

 notes
 --
 * this also works on the original raspberry pi 1 model b but then change compiler flags to `"-mfpu=vfp -mfloat-abi=hard -march=armv6 -mtune=arm1176jzf-s"` (in two places). also create a swap file if you run out of memory and crash during compilation
-* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R raspberrypi.box` to reset
+* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R raspberrypi.local` to reset
 * we need to use gcc 4.8.4 instead of the raspbian default 4.9.2. something with gcc 4.9 triggers sc to generate the dreaded atIdentityHash error at startup.
 * for lower latency, try with lower blocksizes when you start jackd.  try for example `-p512` and `-p128`.  tune downwards until you get dropouts and xruns (also watch cpu%).
 * soundcards i’ve tried include a cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB).
 * lock/writeprotect the sd card if you plan to pull out the power without properly shutting down the system first. a better way is to add a shutdown command script to a gpio pin - search online for how to do that.
-* if you want to use the sc3.7 branch instead of sc master (unstable), the process is the same except for the following additions: in step5, after #2 `git checkout 3.7`, in step5, after #12 `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`
+* if you want to use the sc3.7 branch instead of sc master (unstable), the process is the same except for the following additions:
+  * in step5, after #2 `git checkout 3.7`
+  * in step5, after #12 `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`

 autostart (run sc at system boot)
 --